NASA's DART mission to deliberately crash into an asteroid: What you need to know

 How to watch NASA launch the DART mission

 You can watch the first liftoff attempt online on NASA TV.
 Its launch window opens on Nov.
 23 at 10:20 p.m.
 PT (Nov.
 24 at 1:20 a.m.
 ET).
 Note, this isn't necessarily the launch time.
-It's window is open for a few months, so make sure to check CNET Science for exact timings.
+The window is open for a few months, so make sure to check back with CNET Science for exact timings.

 Here's how that time translates to different zones: